appacademy/dotfiles/requirements/README.md

 rbenv rehash
 ```

-### Install nvm
+### Install NVM
-Nvm is the version manager for Javascript.
-To get nvm installed run
+NVM is the version manager for Javascript.
+To get NVM installed run
 ```
 NVM_DIR = $HOME/.nvm
 ```